-Rose Cooper is an uptight and by-the-book cop whose name has become a verb synonymous with screw-ups, and she's found a chance to redeem herself.
-She has been assigned to protect a federal witness, Daniella Riva, the vivacious and outgoing widow of a drug boss.
-As the two polar opposites race through Texas, they find themselves pursues by everyone from crooked cops to murderous gunmen.
-However, their greatest obstacle to making this out alive may be themselves as they learn that Cooper has now been considered a fugitive fleeing with Danielle.
+Rose Cooper is an uptight and by-the-book cop whose name has become synonymous with screw-ups.
+She's given a chance to redeem herself one day when she is assigned to protect a federal witness, Daniella Riva, the vivacious and outgoing widow of a drug boss.
+As the two polar opposites race through Texas, they find themselves pursued by everyone from crooked cops to murderous gunmen.
+However, their greatest obstacle to making this out alive may be themselves as they learn that Cooper has now been considered a fugitive fleeing with Daniella.Written by

 Was this review helpful to you?